top of page

 Taking Advanced Placement (AP) exams is a great way to enhance your academic profile and demonstrate your commitment to challenging coursework.
 These exams allow you to showcase college-level knowledge which can impress admissions officers looking for students who push themselves academically.

-2. Aim for a 1560 SAT or a 35+ ACT
+2. Target a 1560 SAT or 35+ ACT

 3. Explore your favorite subjects via Research Papers